Thelegendseb/XApps/README.md

 I believe XApps is much easier to learn by diving straight in.
 Follow these steps to create your first XApp Application.

-1) Install the .dll provided as a file in the project.
+1) Install XApps.dll from the latest release
 2) Create a WinForms application in any language ( all future examples will be in Visual Basic.NET )
 3) After the WinForms solution has been created.
 Create a class that inherits the XApp class.
 The below example is named "Program"